david-lorenzo-vargas/react-calculator/README.md

 Add, subtract, multiply, divide, get the percentage of a number, add the percentage, subtract the percentage, divide the percentage or multiply the percentage.

 ## Technologies
-HTML, SCSS modules, React, TDD(Enzyme, Snapshoots, Jest), Babel, Eslint, Stylelint, Webpack
+HTML, SCSS modules, JavaScript, React, TDD(Enzyme, Snapshoots, Jest), Babel, Eslint, Stylelint, Webpack

 ## Demo